There are three things that stressed-out business owners can do to shake off the business blahs and refocus their energy.

 If you’re new to this whole entrepreneurship thing, focus on laying the foundations for your business and learn, learn, learn as much as you possibly can from books, courses, mentors, and coaches.

-When you’re a full-time business owner, it’s time to think about finding a mastermind group.
+When you’re a full-time business owner, then it’s time for a mastermind group.

 When You Want to Get to the Next Level